angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 8. Try similar approach by importing `ProductComponent` in the `AppComponent` and see if the linting error is displayed

+## TODO 7 - Scoped providers and cleanup

+1. Let's generate a new `product` service in the product feature using Angular Schematics (IDE integration)
+2. Let's implement `constructor` (which will log message that service was creted) and  `OnDestroy` interface and add `ngOnDestroy()` method to the `ProductService` and add a `console.log('ProductService destroyed')` statement in it
+3. Remove the `providedIn: 'root'` from the `@Injectable()` decorator of the `ProductService` to prevent it from being provided in the root injector
+4. Instead, let's provide it in the `providers: []` array of the `product.routes` file
+5. Let's inject the service into the product component to make sure that it is instantiated when user navigates to the product feature
+6. In the running app, navigate to and away from the product feature and check the console, you should NOT see the `ProductService destroyed` as by default, providers in the lazy loaded route injector are created on first navigation and live for the whole lifespan of the application
+7. Let's add new `withExperimentalAutoCleanupInjectors()` feature to the `provideRouter` in the `core.ts` file
+8. Let's try navigation to and away from the product feature again and check the console, you should see the `ProductService destroyed` message in the console which means that the route injector was automatically cleaned up after navigating away from the feature!

 ## Congratulations!
 ### You have successfully finished the exercise!
 Make sure to remember (or write down) any questions you might have